arpitbbhayani/articles/blogs/abc.md

 # Image Steganography

-An image is composed of pixels and each pixel has 3 components for 3 primary colors Red, Blue and Green.
+An image is composed of pixels and each pixel has 3 components for 3 primary colors Red, Blue, and Green.
 The perceived superposition of intensities of 3 primary colors determines the final color of the pixel.
-For example: When pure red is mixed with pure green we get yellow; or as shown in diagran below, when we want an intermediary pale greenis shade we have mix red, blue and green in right proportion.
+For example: When pure red is mixed with pure green we get yellow; or as shown in diagram below, when we want an intermediary pale greenish shade we have mix red, blue and green in the right proportion.

 ![rgb superposition](https://user-images.githubusercontent.com/4745789/72423997-454f9480-37ab-11ea-9ffc-1513db5715ef.png)

-We perceive image as a whole, we never do it pixel by pixel.
-Unless there is a difference above certain threshold we cannot comprehend the change.
+We perceive an image as a whole, we never do it pixel by pixel.
+Unless there is a difference above a certain threshold we cannot comprehend the change.
 Image steganography uses this to conceal information.
 To understand steganography in detail we take a look at Least Significant Bit (LSB) substitution method which is one of the easiest technique to understand and implement.

 ## LSB Substitution

 An image is rendered using pixels and each pixel contains 3 primary color components - red, blue and green.
-A pixel is rendered as a combination of color intensity of these 3 components.
-Intensity of each primary color ranges from 0 to 255 (both inclusive); which means each will take up 8 bits thus each pixel takes up 3 x 8 = 24 bits of space.
+A pixel is rendered as a combination of the color intensity of these 3 components.
+The intensity of each primary color ranges from 0 to 255 (both inclusive); which means each will take up 8 bits thus each pixel takes up 3 x 8 = 24 bits of space.

 GIF OF COLOR WHEEL SHOWCASING EACH COLOR GOES HERE.